JoseAntonioRodriguez/pyBlueVia/docs/user-guide/sms.rst

 Polling
 ^^^^^^^

-In order to ask BlueVia for incoming SMS for you app, simply call the :meth:`~.bluevia.Api.get_received_sms` method.
+In order to ask BlueVia for incoming SMS for you app, simply call the :meth:`~.bluevia.Api.get_incoming_sms` method.
 It returns a list of dictionaries (one per SMS) with the following SMS data:

 * ``id``: Unique identifier representing this incoming SMS.